beaker-project/beaker/documentation/user-guide/tests.rst

         Client
     fi

-Let's disect the code.
+Let's dissect the code.
 First of, we have Server() and Client() functions which will be executed on SERVERS and CLIENTS machines respectively.
 Then we have an if block to determine if this is running as an beaker test, or if it's being run on the test developer's machine(s) to test it